Invariant embeddings of unimodular random planar graphs: Invariant embeddings of amenable unimodular planar graphs

 \section{Invariant embeddings of amenable unimodular planar graphs}

-In this section we prove Theorem \ref{uj}.
+In this section we will prove the amenable part of Theorem \ref{uj}.
 We will later use this invariant embedding to constuct a unimodular embedding and prove the amenable parts of Theorems \ref{dichotomy0} and \ref{dichotomy}.
 One may wonder if a unimodular embedding could be found directly, following the lines of the proof for the hyperbolic case, but a key part which does not go through is the following.
 The uniqueness in the He-Schramm Theorem \ref{He_Schramm} is up to isometries in the nonamenable (hyperbolic) case, and hence it could be used in the construction of the unimodular embedding, which is also defined only up to isometries.
 Now, in the amenable case, the uniqueness in Theorem \ref{He_Schramm} is only up to isometries {\it and dilations}, which makes the above method fail.
-An amenable version of Theorem \ref{hyper_embed} remains open.

-\begin{quest} Can every amenable unimodular planar graph be represented by an invariant circle packing in $\R^2$? \end{quest} At the time of submission of this manuscript, Ali Khezeli informed us that he found a negative answer to the question, \cite{Kh}.
-A positive answer for the case of UIPT would have many interesting corollaries, as explained to us by Asaf Nachmias.
+\begin{quest} Can every amenable unimodular planar graph be represented by an invariant circle packing in $\R^2$? \end{quest} At the time of submission of this manuscript, Ali Khezeli found a negative answer to the question, \cite{Kh}.
+His counterexample satisfies the stronger property that it has no {\it unimodular} circle packing representation.
+The case of UIPT is still open.
 See also Question \ref{diameter_question}.

-Let $G$ be a unimodular random graph.
-Let ${\mathcal G}_1, {\mathcal G}_2,\ldots$ be a (random) sequence of partitions of $V(G)$ such that the collection $(G,{\mathcal G}_1, {\mathcal G}_2,\ldots)$ is unimodular.
-Say that such a partition sequence is a {\it unimodular finite exhaustion}, if it is coarser and coarser, if every class ({\it part}) of every partition is finite, and any two vertices are in the same part if $i$ is large enough.
+Let $\G$ be a unimodular random graph.
+Let ${\mathcal G}_1, {\mathcal G}_2,\ldots$ be a (random) sequence of partitions of $V(\G)$ such that the collection $(G,{\mathcal G}_1, {\mathcal G}_2,\ldots)$ is unimodular.
+Say that such a partition sequence is a {\it unimodular finite exhaustion}, if it is coarser and coarser, if every class ({\it part}) of every partition is finite, and any two vertices are in the same part of ${\mathcal G}_i$ if $i$ is large enough.

-The definition of amenability for locally finite unimodular random graphs is equivalent to the existence of a unimodular finite exhaustion.
-To see this, let $U_k$ be the random subsets corresponding to $\eps=2^{-k}$ in the definition of amenability in Section \ref{intro}, and let ${\mathcal G}_n$ consist of the connected components of $G\setminus \cup_{k=n}^\infty U_k$.
+The definition of amenability for locally finite unimodular random graphs is equivalent to the existence of a unimodular finite exhaustion (see Theorem 8.5 in \cite{AL} and references therein).
+To see this, let $U_k$ be the random subsets corresponding to $\eps=2^{-k}$ in the definition of amenability in Section \ref{intro}, and let ${\mathcal G}_n$ consist of the connected components of $\G\setminus \{e\in E(\G), e\cap \cup_{k=n}^\infty U_k\not=\emptyset\}$.